 Properties for products and variants are similar, but pricing and inventory information is only defined for variants.
-See also: Catalog entry properties
+See Catalog entry properties.

 Changes to content and assets must be published to become visible on the website.
-See Working with versions for publishing information.
+See Control the publishing process for more.

 Catalog-specific editing options

-The catalog item list has on the top right a Select view with additional editing options.
-Use these to edit and access the Pricing, Inventory, Categories, or Related Entries views.
+The catalog item list has Select view with additional editing options.
+Use these to edit and access the, Inventories, Pricing, Categories, and Related Entries (only available for catalog entries).

 You can work with several catalog entries at once by